Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 How is yellow fever diagnosed?

 Physicians suspect yellow fever when an individual has compatible symptoms and was in an area with known yellow fever activity.
-There are blood tests available, but these may not be available in the developing world, and results can take up to 2 weeks to be completed.
+There are blood tests available, but these may not be available in the developing world, and results can take up to two weeks to be completed.

 Viral diseases generally are not treated with specific medications like antibiotics.
 Medications can be given to relieve symptoms such as fever and muscle aches.
 The disease needs to run its course.